ProvenanceAnalytics/vis/README.md

 MERGE (t:Process {id: to})
 MERGE (f)-[r:RELATIONSHIP {type: type, eventId: event_id, time: time}]->(t);
 ```
 You will save and exit all of these files.
-Now that the queries are ready, we must import that parser.
-In the home directory `cd` we will make a new file with `nano parser.py` and fill it with
+Now that the queries are ready, we must implement a parser that parses the SPADE JSON audit log to CSV.
+In the home directory we will make a new file with `nano parser.py` and fill it with
 ```
 import json
 import csv